lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 In this quickstart we walk through setting up ownCloud Community Edition on Ubuntu 18.04, then we create a few users, and last we cover the steps to connect to your ownCloud server.

 # Prerequisites
 While ownCloud can be installed and run on a number of different operating systems, this quickstart specifically uses Ubuntu 18.04.
-If you're using a different operating system, use this quickstart for general guidance, or as a means to get a server up and running so you can explore the user interface and functionality.
+If you are using a different operating system, use this quickstart for general guidance, or as a means to get a server up and running so you can explore the user interface and functionality.

 To complete the steps in this quickstart you will need to have the following:
 - An Ubuntu 18.04 server with a standard LAMP stack.